 Dubai is home to a wide range of popular residential areas.
 Many factors – including proximity to work and schools – must be considered before determining the location that is right for you.
 It is also important to consider the type lifestyle you are after.

 Do you want to live in a luxury penthouse in the Marina or would you prefer a sea-front villa on the Palm?
 All these areas demand different rents.

-To have an idea of the current rental for your property, please check this link.
 However, if your unit has been upgraded, you may be entitled to hire rental rates subject to the finish.

 Know your property